excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

 by the **Let's Encrypt Authority X3** using a key size of **4096 bits** .
 Awesome!

-## Step 6: Upgrade your vhost to support / enforce HTTPS connections
+## Step 6: Upgrade your vhost to enforce HTTPS connections
 As there are many different web servers out there like Apache webserver, nginx, lighttpd etc., we'll focus on setting up the SSL certificate with Apache webserver.
 For a tutorial on setting up SSL certificates using other webserver software, like nginx, please consult your favorite search engine (["install ssl certificate ubuntu"](https://www.google.de/?q=install%20ssl%20certificate%20ubuntu)).

-We'll be upgrading the existing vhost to enforce HTTPS connections only by extending the vhost and .htaccess configuration.
+We'll be upgrading the existing vhost to enforce HTTPS connections only by extending the Apache vhost configuration.
-Let's start with the Apache vhost configuration.
 We open the vhost configuration file **il-test.excell-mobility.de.conf** and modify port the webserver is listening on to the SSL standard port 443:

 ```apache